nshen7/vmrseq-experiments/README.md

-# Scripts for vmrseq Paper
+# Scripts for experiments in vmrseq paper

 This repository contains the code to reproduce the analyses and figures in "vmrseq: Probabilistic Modeling of Single-cell Methylation Heterogeneity".
-These scripts rely on the package dmrseq from [github](https://github.com/nshen7/vmrseq) (v0.99.0).
+These scripts rely on the package vmrseq from [github](https://github.com/nshen7/vmrseq) (v0.99.0).

 The directory contains three folders: